The uWSGI build system¶

 When you ask uWSGI to load a plugin it simply calls dlopen() and get the uwsgi_plugin struct via dlsym().

-The vast majority of the uWSGI project is developed as a plugin, this ensure a modular approach to configuration and an obviously saner development style.
+The vast majority of the uWSGI project is developed as a plugin.
+This structure ensures a modular approach to configuration and a saner development style.

 The sysadmin is free to embed each plugin in the server binary or to build each plugin as an external shared library.